RoksanaMaya/-Amazon-Product-Review-Sentiment-Analysis/README.md

  * Compare the models performance

 ## Data Collection
-The dataset is collected from the official website of the Department of Computer Science and Engineering (CSE) at the University of California, San Diego (UCSD)
+The dataset is collected from the official website of the Department of Computer Science and Engineering (CSE) at the University of California, San Diego (UCSD) <br>
 url: https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/